 2010—PDM installs a 120-ton iron worker in Fresno for augmenting the production of plate and small structural parts.

 2011—With the installation of a 1,000-ton x 24’ press brake, PDM Steel adds heavy plate forming capabilities to its Plate Processing Center.

-2012—The company adds two multi-axis beveling machines to its Plate Processing Center in Fresno, a laser cutting machine to its Sparks location and opens a stocking satellite in Boise, Idaho.
+2012—The company adds two multi-axis beveling machines to its Plate Processing Center in Fresno, a laser cutting machine to its Sparks location.

 2013—PDM Steel acquires the Stockton location of Feralloy Western Division, expanding PDM’s products to include flat rolled steel, coil slitting, greater cut-to-length capabilities and a variety of additional product offerings.